Eardrum repair refers to one or more surgical procedures that are done to correct a tear or other damage to the eardrum (tympanic membrane).

 Gently wipe away any ear drainage on the outside of the ear.
 You may get ear drops the first week.
 Do not put anything else into the ear.

-There are sometimes stitches behind the ear.
-If they become wet, gently dry the area.
+If you have stitches behind the ear and they get wet, gently dry the area.
 Do not rub.

 You or your child may feel pulsing, or hear popping, clicking, or other sounds in the ear.
 The ear may feel full or as if it is filled with liquid.
-You may notice sharp, shooting pains off and on soon after the surgery.
+There may be sharp, shooting pains off and on soon after the surgery.

 To avoid catching a cold, stay away from crowded places and people with cold symptoms.

-In most cases, the procedure relieves pain and infection symptoms completely.
+In most cases, the pain and symptoms are completely relieved.
 Hearing loss is minor.

 The outcome may not be as good if the bones in the middle ear need to be reconstructed, along with the eardrum.